-A tax waiver releases a taxpayer from the obligation of paying their liability owed to the ACT Government.
+Section 131 of the Financial Management Act 1996 allows the Treasurer or his delegate to waive a debt owing to the Territory.
+A tax waiver releases a taxpayer from the obligation of paying a tax liability.
 Waivers are not tax expenditures.
 They are administrative actions taken on a case by case basis, whereas tax expenditures are government policies that are applied across taxpayers.
+The Act does not specify criteria for assessing waiver requests; the power to provide waivers is discretionary in nature.

-The annual financial statements of individual Directorates contain more information on tax waivers.
-18
+The annual financial statements of individual Directorates contain more information on tax waivers. $^{\rm 20}$

-In 2016-17, the Government granted 12 waivers under section 131 of the Financial Management Act 1996, totalling around \$1.9 million (Table A1 below).
+In 2017-18, 5 tax waivers were granted under section 131 of the Financial Management Act 1996, totalling around \$1.9 million (Table A1 below).